 Fear not!
 First, the series is divided into a smaller sub-lines.
 Though they take place on one Disc-shaped planet, characters and stories are independent.
 Even more, most books also follow a single adventure and can be read independently of any other.
 See a Discworld reading order guide if you want to figure out the first book of each series.

-While any of the 41 Discworld novels would be suitable for a young adult reader, a younger teenagers can easily read Tiffany Arching books, first one is “The Wee Free Men”.
-A great read that don’t do the “pink princess and cute fairies” thing.
-Heroine, Tiffany, is 13 year old witch-to-be who goes to save her little brother from the fairy queen, her only weapons being her sharp mind and an iron frying pan.
-Accompanied by the Nac Mac Feegles, a small and smelly fairy folk who is great at steeling, fighting and boozing (no need to fear for a bad language though) she is a worthy role model to any kid.
+While most of the 41 Discworld novels would be suitable for a young adult reader, teenagers can easily start with Tiffany Arching books, the first one is “The Wee Free Men”.
+A great read that doesn’t do the “pink princess and cute fairies” thing.
+The heroine, Tiffany, is 13-year old witch-to-be who goes to save her little brother from the fairy queen, her only weapons being her sharp mind and an iron frying pan.
+Accompanied by the Nac Mac Feegles, a small and smelly fairy folk who is great at stealing, fighting and boozing (no need to fear for a bad language though) she is a worthy role model to any kid.

-Best part about choosing Pratchett’s books as a gift for your teenager, when your kid is done with them, you can read them yourself.
-Warning, may cause you to pull an overnighter.
+The best part about choosing Pratchett’s books as a gift for your teenager, when your kid is done with them, you can read them yourself.
+Warning may cause you to pull an overnighter.

 2. Gerald Durrell Corfu Trilogy

-Books are written in 50-s and the stories taking place in 30-s.
+Books are written in 50-s and the stories take place during 30-s.
 Could kids still relate to any of it, without any magic or even a school in it?

-“My family and other animals” is the first book of the Corfu Trilogy, but any of the tree can be read separately.
+“My family and other animals” is the first book of the Corfu Trilogy, but any of them can be read separately.